BCDA-APS/bluesky_training/README.md

 # README.md

-[Instrument package](https://github.com/BCDA-APS/use_bluesky/tree/main/instrument_package_guide.md) for use with the Bluesky framework at beam line BCDA, class.
+This repository, via Jupyter notebooks, demonstrates use of the Bluesky framework at a typical beam line scenario for a BCDA-sponsored class.

 ## Notebooks